sintefore/TimeStruct.jl/docs/src/contribute.md

 #### [Step 5: Create a pull request](@id con-feat_req-fork-step_5)

-Once you are satisified with your changes, create a pull request towards the main branch of the `TimeStruct` repository.
+Once you are satisfied with your changes, create a pull request towards the main branch of the `TimeStruct` repository.
 We will internally assign the relevant person to the pull request.

 You may receive quite a few comments with respect to the incorporation and how it may potentially affect other parts of the code.